ome/omeroweb-install/docs/omeroweb-upgrade.rst

 security fixes, bug fixes and new functionality.
 We try to make the schedule for these releases as public as possible.
 You may want to take a look at the `Trello boards <https://trello.com/b/4EXb35xQ/getting-started>`_ for exactly what will go into a release.
-See also :omerodoc:`sysadmins/server-upgrade`.
+See also :omerodoc:`server-upgrade <sysadmins/server-upgrade.html>`.

-See the full details of OMERO |release| features in the :omerodoc:`users/history`.
+See the full details of OMERO.web features in the `CHANGELOG <https://github.com/ome/omero-web/blob/master/CHANGELOG.md>`_.

 This guide aims to be as definitive as possible so please do not be put off by the level of detail; upgrading should be a straightforward process.